epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_0.md

 ## Outcomes of this Guide
 ☑ Understand what lighting can do for a theatrical production<br>
 ☑ What a lighting board is<br>
-☑ How to turn on and off a lighting board<br>
+☑ Learn how to turn on and off a lighting board<br>
-☑ How to turn on and off any light connected to the lighting board, controlling lights both individually and concurrently<br>
+☑ Learn how to turn on and off any light connected to the lighting board, controlling lights both individually and concurrently<br>
-☑ How to load and create showfiles within the lighting board software<br>
+☑ Learn how to load and create showfiles within the lighting board software<br>
-☑ How to navigate parts of the lighting software<br>
+☑ Learn how to navigate parts of the lighting software<br>
-☑ How to view and interact with the "Magic Sheet"
+☑ Learn how to view and interact with the "Magic Sheet"

 ## Before You Begin
 If you did any lighting work in your previous school, you might have used a lighting board with a bunch of sliders, where each slider controlled one light (or one colour of a multicoloured light).
 This is called an analogue lighting board.